ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 56, 64, and 96.
 These lengths correspond to the prefix sizes permitted for the IPv6-to-IPv4 address synthesis algorithm described in {{Section 2.2 of !IPv6-TRANSLATOR=RFC6052}}.

-IPv6 Address Format:

-: Address prefix and suffix separated by 8 zero bits as defined in {{Section 2.2 of IPv6-TRANSLATOR}}.
+Prefix:

-Note that this field is always 96 bits long, regardless of the value in the Prefix Length field preceding it.
-If Prefix Length is set to 96, the IPv6 Address Format consists of the prefix without a separator or a suffix.
+: The highest 96 bits of the IPv6 prefix, encoded in network byte order.
+Note that this field is always 96 bits long, regardless of the value in the Prefix Length field preceding it, see {{Section 2.2 of !IPv6-TRANSLATOR}} for details.

 ## Handling